Tongariro Alpine Crossing Basics

 - Toilets are available at Mangatepopo and Ketetahi parking areas.
 There are also toilets at Soda Springs and Ketetahi shelter, with a 3 - 4 hour walk across open terrain in between.

-- The Crossing is classed as a tramping track.
-It is a demanding one day walk and you need reasonable fitness.
-You walk 19.4 km over a mixture of formed track and rough volcanic rock at alpine altitude.
+- The Tongariro Alpine Crossing is classed as a tramping track.
+It is a demanding one day hike and you need reasonable fitness.
+You cover 19.4 km over a mixture of formed track and rough volcanic rock at alpine altitude.
 Some sections are steep, rocky or muddy.

-- The track is well marked with signs, poles and markers.
+- The track is well marked with signs, poles and markers, but sometimes visibility is limited.

-- Expect to walk for 6 - 8 hours, possibly longer depending on your fitness and trip plan.
+- Expect to hike for 6 - 8 hours, possibly longer depending on your fitness and trip plan.

 - Walking from the Mangatepopo end to Ketetahi, you will climb 766 vertical meters and descend a total of 1126 meters.